tee3/boost-build-package-manager/vcs.rst

 Implementation
 --------------

-Hopefully, the implementation will not be required to use this module, but they are included here for reference.
+Hopefully, knowing the implementation will not be required to use this module, but they are included here for reference.

 ``vcs`` Interface
 ~~~~~~~~~~~~~~~~~